jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_chart_servicestatushistory.md

 You can see exactly when each support service was and was not running, and whether a service has been installed.

-<note type="note">SQL Mail and SQL Agent Mail are not services and cannot be started or stopped.
-The Service Status History chart displays their current configuration status only.</note>
+{% include tip.html content="SQL Mail and SQL Agent Mail are not services and cannot be started or stopped.
+The Service Status History chart displays their current configuration status only." %}

 {% include links.html %}